guanzh/RBdown/content/project/ResearchWork.md

 +++
 # Date this page was created.
-date = "2018-03-12"
+date = "2018-03-30"

 # Project title.
-title = "Keep going on the road"
+title = "My research work"

 # Project summary to display on homepage.
-summary = "Test for the new website"
+summary = "My major work is research"

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "headers/keepgoing.jpg"
+image_preview = "headers/infant.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["testHugo"]
+tags = ["research"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""